-- Hover Board: The Hover Board Magisword does just this.
+- Hover Board: The Hoverswords do just this, and are a major form of transportation for the Warriors.
 It doesn't work over water, though.

 - Human Pet: The queen of Loch Mess capture the messenger from the kingdom of Rhyboflavin and treats them as her pets.
 She lets them go when the warriors convinced her that the Loch Mess Nomster would make a much better pet.